MakerSCAD/makerscad-docs/source/index.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-  ScratchyCAD Reference Manual
+  MakersCAD Reference Manual
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ..
-ScratchyCAD documentation master file, created by sphinx-quickstart on Tue Mar  8 01:24:32 2016.
+MakersCAD documentation master file, created by sphinx-quickstart on Tue Mar  8 01:24:32 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ScratchyCAD's documentation!
+Welcome to MakersCAD's documentation!
 =======================================

 Contents: